erfannjz/Instagram-NFB/README.md

    - You can leave the **Media Quality** option as **Medium**.
    - Finally, click on **Create Files**.

 After submitting your request, Instagram will send you an email with a link to download your data.
-You may need to go back to the main section and click the download button twice to retrieve your files.
+You may need to go back to the data download section and click the download button.

 ## Features:
 - Upload two JSON files: